CONNECTION, Support, Empowerment

 MCF's staff in every Maryland county and Baltimore City:

 - work with caregivers to help them access needed supports and services for their families

 - empower family members to advocate for improving services in all systems of care for children, youth and families

 Our services last year included:

-24 parents and caregivers from across the state, including dads, moms, guardians, foster parents, grandmothers and great-grandmothers, graduated from the 13th annual Family Leadership Institute (FLI).
+22 parents and caregivers from across the state, including grandmothers, aunts, foster and adoptive parents, moms and dads, graduated from the 14th annual Family Leadership Institute (FLI).
 FLI is an intensive 60-hour, six-weekend training experience designed to train caregivers to become advocates in their communities and at the state level.

 "I've learned that there are others with special needs children... that are like our family...
 I look forward to helping other parents and advocating for other children."